SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 ## init()
 Method for initializing a logic block.
-The logic block object to initialize is passed as an argument.

 ##### Usage
 ```c++